-- To achieve progressive stabilisation in accordance with the consent conditions for the Project; - To reduce the open area to assist with a reduction in sediment generation; and - To address any potential effects from sediment discharges in response to the monitoring programme.
+• To achieve progressive stabilisation in accordance with the consent conditions for the Project;

+- To reduce the open area to assist with a reduction in sediment generation; and - To address any potential effects from sediment discharges in response to the monitoring programme.

-5.4 Chemical treatment
+5.5 Chemical treatment

-5.4.1 Overview
+5.5.1 Overview

-Flocculation (the chemical treatment of a SRP or DEB) may be used to improve the efficiency of sediment retention devices, particularly where silt soils are expected at the Project site or where a higher standard of treatment is required (e.g. environmentally sensitive locations).
+Flocculation (the chemical treatment of a SRP or DEB) will be used to improve the efficiency of sediment retention devices unless bench testing proves otherwise.

-In each SCWMP that specifies chemical treatment (flocculation) of treatment ponds, the SCWMP shall include:
+In each SCWMP that specifies chemical treatment (flocculation) of SRPs and DEBs, the SCWMP shall include:

-- Specific design details of the chemical treatment system; - Monitoring maintenance (including post-storm) and contingency programme; - Details of optimum dosage (including catchment specific soil analysis and assumptions, and consideration of any environmental effects); - Where it is considered necessary, procedures for carrying out an initial treatment trial; and - Details of the person or bodies that will hold responsibility for the maintenance of the chemical treatment system and the organisational structure which will support the system.
+- Specific design details of the chemical treatment system; - Monitoring maintenance (including post-storm) and contingency programme; - Details of optimum dosage (including catchment specific soil analysis and assumptions, and consideration of any environmental effects); - Procedures for undertaking bench testing; and - Details of the person or bodies that will hold responsibility for the maintenance of the chemical treatment system and the organisational structure which will support the system.

 Preliminary testing has been undertaken on soils from the Project area and has demonstrated that chemical flocculation is likely to be required (refer to section 7.3.6 of the CWAR for further discussion in this regard).
 Based on these results, there are chemical flocculants and methodologies that will be suitable for the Project.
 An overview of these flocculation methods are outlined below, and specific details shall be provided in the relevant SCWMPs.
-It should be noted that the overall chemical treatment framework may be updated in this finalised CWMP as additional soil bench testing becomes available.

-5.4.2 Flocculation methods
+5.5.2 Flocculation methods